Feminization of poverty: Female poverty by region

-Many developing countries in the world have exceptionally high rates of females under the poverty line.
+Many developing countries in the world have exceptionally high rates of women under the poverty line.
 Many countries in Asia, Africa, and parts of Europe deprive women of access to higher income and important capabilities.
 Women in these countries are disproportionately put at the highest risk of poverty and continue to face social and cultural barriers that prevent them from escaping poverty.

 East Asia

-Although China has grown tremendously in its economy over the past years, its economic growth has had minimal effect on decreasing the number of females below the poverty line.
+Although China has grown tremendously in its economy over the past years, its economic growth has had minimal effect on decreasing the number of women below the poverty line.
 Economic growth did not reduce gender gaps in income or provide more formal employment opportunities for women.
 Instead, China's economic growth increased its use of informal employment, which has affected women disproportionately.
 In the Republic of Korea, low wages for women helped instigate an economic growth in Korea since low-cost exports were mostly produced by women.
 Similar to China, Korean women mostly had the opportunity for informal employment, which deprives women of financial stability and safe working environments.
 Although women in East Asia had greater access to employment, they faced job segregation in export industries, which placed them at a high risk of poverty.

 China is a country with a long history of gender discrimination.
 In order to address gender inequality issues, Chinese leaders have created more access for women to obtain capabilities.
 As a result, Chinese women are granted greater access to health services, employment opportunities, and general recognition for their important contributions to the economy and society.